 After traveling to San Antonio many times for work, I finally visited the city as a tourist in December.
 At the top of my list was exploring the San Antonio Mission Trail.
 I was excited for what I envisioned to be a hike in the city.
 For that reason, I dedicated a full day to explore the San Antonio Mission Trail.

 Unfortunately, this short trip to San Antonio was an anniversary trip so Buddy did not join me on this adventure.
-But you can find his advice on this blog post and follow his adventures on our YouTube shorts channel.
+But you can find his advice on this blog post.

 San Antonio Mission Trail